 Joe is also a bit of a town bully.
 He somehow has a way of forcing people to do things for him, like dig drainage ditches around the streets by his store.

 In every way, Joe sets himself up as the master of the town.
 It harkens back to the times of slavery.
 Joe has a huge, white two-story house, making everyone else’s house look like a servant’s.

 Joe acquires a fancy spittoon cup that most people would be proud to display as a vase.
-He doesn’t stop there either.
+He doesn’t stop there, either.
 He gets a small flowery one for Janie.
-Joe’s conspicuous displays of wealth makes the townspeople feel cheated and envious.
+Joe’s conspicuous displays of wealth make the townspeople feel cheated and envious.

-They become increasingly resentful because they feel one of their own (a black man) should not treat his own so haughtily.
+They become increasingly resentful because they feel one of their own (a black man) shouldn't act haughtily.

 After Joe catches a man, Henry Pitts, trying to steal some of his ribbon cane (candy) and drives him out of town, the townspeople start gossiping about their mayor behind his back.

 Some point out that he’s getting rich off of the rest of them.